Hiking in Iceland When the Weather is S*it – Part 1

-Then there is a short stop by some beautiful spot by the river Skógaá after one and a half hour of hiking.
+Then there is a shortstop by some beautiful spot by the river Skógaá after one and a half-hour of hiking.
 Then the group hikes up to the bridge over Skógaá, but there you’ll find toilets and light refreshment

-From the bridge the group follows a newly marked trail on the west side of the river to Fimmvörðuskáli hut.
+From the bridge, the group follows a newly marked trail on the west side of the river to Fimmvörðuskáli hut.
 By following this ‘western-trail’ you’ll get a good view of several interesting waterfalls you’d miss by following the old ‘eastern-trail’.
 From Fimmvörðuskáli hut you’ll hike to the volcanic site of the eruption in 2010, and you can even go to the top of Magni which together with Móði are Iceland’s newest mountains.

-After exploring the volcanic site you’ll hike downwards Brattafönn, Heljarkambur and Morinsheiði where you’ll have a short stop to enjoy the view and refreshments.
+After exploring the volcanic site you’ll hike downwards Brattafönn, Heljarkambur, and Morinsheiði where you’ll have a short stop to enjoy the view and refreshments.

 Hiking in Iceland is going great at the beginning

-Now it is getting slightly worse …
+Now this hiking in Iceland stuff is getting even worse …

 Please take me home!

-The poor view became the least of my worries however.
+The poor view became the least of my worries, however.
 After we had made a brief stop by the river at a makeshift camp the weather became atrocious.
 The wind was heavy and thick sleet made us wet and cold to the bone.
 Somebody said it was only 4 degrees Celsius.
 After we had made a stop at the old Baldvinsskáli hut things looked positively apocalyptic.
 The hut was full of hikers trying to make themselves warm and dry.
 That was pretty hopeless as everybody was pretty much drenched.
 Trucks from the rescue services were taking people down to Thorsmörk.
 I decided to press on but by that time my wife and her father had sensibly enough decided to call it quits.
 I gave them my camera so it wouldn´t be ruined.
 That explains the lack of pictures.

 Are we fighting now?
 I guess we are

-Soon after left the hut there was scuffle between one or two guys that wanted to race ahead of the group into the mist and the guides that were trying to keep the group together.
+Soon after left the hut there was a scuffle between one or two guys that wanted to race ahead of the group into the mist and the guides that were trying to keep the group together.
 The guides prevailed but it was pretty unpleasant to watch.